keeliputti/test-repo-1/READMeE.md

 5. **Proof of Concept on Serialization**: I explored a proof of concept for serialization in the dzjava store API.
 Although it wasn’t prioritized, it contributed to my learning.

+Strengthen ownership of my PRs by proactively addressing potential issues that could lead to outages, and continuously improving from past challenges to ensure smoother deployments."